Chaitalykundu/Data-Structure-and-Algorithm/14-Bit-manipulation/Questions/README.md

 | 40    | Check if a String Contains all binary codes of size k                                                                                                                                                            |
 | 41    | Find the Duplicate Number                                                                                                                                                                                        |
 |       |

+# Practice Problems

+- Find if the 3rd bit (from the right) is set in a number.
+- Toggle the 2nd bit of a number.
+- Count the number of set bits in a given number.
+- Write a function to reverse the bits of a number.